 Coping with a lung cancer diagnosis

-Being diagnosed with lung cancer can be a deeply distressing event for you and your family.
+Receiving a lung cancer diagnosis can be a deeply distressing event for you and your family.
 You may react in different ways and feel different emotions.
 Uncertainty about what is happening to you and what might happen can be very stressful.
 Other people with lung cancer have talked about feelings of numbness, disbelief, shock, extreme sadness, anger, guilt, feelings of helplessness and fear.

 How will I adjust to having lung cancer?

-In the days and weeks following diagnosis, as you start to come to terms with the news, it is usual for these reactions to start to settle, although this varies from person to person..
+In the days and weeks following your lung cancer diagnosis, as you start to come to terms with the news, it is usual for these reactions to start to settle, although this varies from person to person.
 Being able to talk openly about your thoughts and feelings with others such as family, friends, your doctor or lung cancer nurse specialist, can be very helpful.

 Your family may also feel worried and uncertain.
 Talking and sharing your feelings can help.
 Getting support and help with practical tasks, such as housework and shopping, can reduce the pressure on you and make family feel like they are doing something useful.

-What if I feel I can't cope with my diagnosis?
+What if I feel I can’t cope with my lung cancer diagnosis?

 If your feelings and worries are interfering a lot with your day to day life and you are finding it difficult to cope, there are many professionals who can help.
 It may be worthwhile contacting your doctor or lung cancer nurse specialist, or a professional counsellor.